ttaubert/octoblog/source/_posts/2017-01-26-equivalence-proofs-with-saw.markdown

 SAW executes scripts to automate theorem proving, and we need to write one in order to check that our two implementations are equivalent.
 The first thing our script does is load the LLVM bitcode from the files we created earlier, `add.bc` and `cadd.bc`, as modules into the variables `m1` and `m2`, respectively.

-{% codeblock lang:saw %}
+{% codeblock lang:saw add.saw https://gist.github.com/ttaubert/ecf5b710e849ddfefa81c14a70631eec#file-add-saw [gist.github.com/ttaubert/ecf5b710e849ddfefa81c14a70631eec#file-add-saw] %}
+{% raw %}
 m1 <- llvm_load_module "add.bc";
 m2 <- llvm_load_module "cadd.bc";
-{% endcodeblock %}

-Next, we'll extract the `add` functions defined in each of these modules and store them in `add` and `cadd`, the latter being our constant-time implementation. `llvm_pure` indicates that a function always returns the same result given the same arguments, and thus has no side-effects.

-{% codeblock lang:saw %}
 add <- llvm_extract m1 "add" llvm_pure;
 cadd <- llvm_extract m2 "add" llvm_pure;
-{% endcodeblock %}

-Last, we define a theorem `thm` stating that for all arguments `x` and `y` both functions have the same return value, that they are equivalent to each other.
-We choose to prove this theorem with the ABC tool from UC Berkeley.

-{% codeblock lang:saw %}
-{% raw %}
 let thm = {{ \x y -> add x y == cadd x y }};
 prove_print abc thm;
 {% endraw %}
 {% endcodeblock %}

+Next, we'll extract the `add` functions defined in each of these modules and store them in `add` and `cadd`, the latter being our constant-time implementation. `llvm_pure` indicates that a function always returns the same result given the same arguments, and thus has no side-effects.

+Last, we define a theorem `thm` stating that for all arguments `x` and `y` both functions have the same return value, that they are equivalent to each other.
+We choose to prove this theorem with the ABC tool from UC Berkeley.

 We're all set now, time to actually prove something.